-Color Games for Toddlers Part 6: Pegboards and Pegs Color Recognition
+Color Games for Toddlers — Pegboards and Pegs Color Game

-I recently purchased some pegboards from Oriental Trading and I love them!
+I recently purchased some pegboards from Amazon and I love them!
 Luckily, my children love them even more.
 Since the colors are so vibrant, it was only natural that I would use them for some toddler color games.

-If you do buy this particular set of pegboards and pegs from Oriental Trading, I suggest putting all off the pegs in the holes and letting them sit for 1-2 days.
-The holes for the pegs were very small when they first came and Little Bear had a very difficult time putting the pegs in.
-Smiley Man tried once and immediately gave up because it was way too difficult for him.
+If you do buy this particular set of pegboards and pegs from Amazon, I suggest putting all of the pegs in the holes and letting them sit for 1-2 days.
+The holes for the pegs were very small when they first came we had a very difficult time putting the pegs in.
+My toddler tried once and immediately gave up because it was way too difficult for him.
 Luckily, I had the idea to put all the pegs in and let them sit for a couple of days.
-The holes are just the right size now and both Little Bear and Smiley Man love playing with the pegboards.
+The holes are just the right size now.

 Here are the color games I made up.
 There are two different versions: a toddler version and a preschool version.
 The toddler color game mostly focuses on color recognition, but fine motor skills are definitely included.
 The preschool game includes color recognition, number recognition, counting, color discrimination, and fine motor skills.
-Little Bear and Smiley Man both love these color games.
+Your little ones will love these color games.

 Directions for Toddler Game